emanbuc/keithley-2450-EIS/docs/EIS-for-batteries.md

 ### Step3: Init configuration List

 A configuration list is a list of stored settings for the source or measure function.
-On Keintly 2450 a _Configuration list_ can store a up to of 300,000 _configuration indexes_  Each _configuration index_ contains a copy of all instrument source or measure settings at a specific point such as:
+On Keintly 2450 a _Configuration list_ can store a up to of 300,000 _configuration indexes_

+Each _configuration index_ contains a copy of all instrument source and measure settings such as:

 - source/measure function setting
 - NPLC